 Phone: 888-377-8900 | Text: 612-261-0856

-This outbreak includes 36 illnesses caused by two Salmonella strains, Salmonella Typhimurium and Salmonella Infantis.
-Health officials used whole genome sequencing to identify the genetic “fingerprint” of the Salmonella strain cultured from these patients and found that two fingerprints were associated with these illnesses.
+This outbreak includes 40 illnesses caused by two Salmonella strains.
+Twenty-six people were sickened by Salmonella Typhimurium and 14 people were sickened by Salmonella Infantis.
+Health officials used whole genome sequencing to identify the genetic “fingerprint” of the Salmonella strains cultured from these patients.
 People sickened by matching fingerprints ate the same contaminated food.

 Free Salmonella Lawsuit Consultation